trans-travel/trans-travel/us/ri.md

 ## Medical Care

  * Trans medical care is legal for all ages.
- * Rhode Island does not have a "sanctuary" law.
+ * Rhode Island  has a sanctuary law.

 ## Child Custody / Abuse

  * Transition care is not defined as child abuse
- * Rhode Island does not have a sanctuary law for people obtaining

 ## Relationship Recognition